Retrieves the Nth item from a list.

 N/A | |

-DateTimeOffset | Optional | The macro is considered 'fatal' if the output is after this DateTime UTC. | N/A | N/A | |
+| String | Optional | The macro is considered 'critical' if the output is greater than this value. | N/A | N/A | |

-DateTimeOffset | Optional | The macro is considered 'fatal' if the output is before this DateTime UTC. | N/A | N/A | |
+| String | Optional | The macro is considered 'critical' if the output is less than this value. | N/A | N/A | |

-String | Optional | The macro is considered 'fatal' if the output is equal to this value. | N/A | N/A | |
+| String | Optional | The macro is considered 'critical' if the output is not equal to this value. | N/A | N/A | |

-Color | Optional | The fatal font background color to use.
-If omitted, no change is made. |
+| Color | Optional | The critical table cell background color to use. |

 |